The Ghost Talks

 🎬 Quick Verdict: Hit or Flop?

 Is The Ghost Talks (1929) worth watching?
-According to our cinematic analysis, the film stands as a PENDING with a verified audience rating of NR.
+According to our cinematic analysis, the film stands as a SUPER HIT with a verified audience rating of 10.0/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Comedy.

 Story & Plot Summary: The Ghost Talks

-Quick Plot Summary: Released in 1929, The Ghost Talks is a Comedy, Crime film directed by Lewis Seiler.
+Quick Plot Summary: Released in 1929, The Ghost Talks is a Comedy, Crime film directed by Lewis Seiler, written by Frederick Hazlitt Brennan.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Helen Twelvetrees.
+It provides a scannable look at the movie's central conflict involving Helen Twelvetrees as Miriam Holt.

 Ending Explained: The Ghost Talks